-- 1. Reaffirms the inalienable right of the people of Anguilla to self-determination, in conformity with the Charter of the United Nations and with General Assembly resolution 1514 (XV), containing the Declaration on the Granting of Independence to Colonial Countries and Peoples; - 2.
-Also reaffirms that, in the process of decolonization of Anguilla, there is no alternative to the principle of self-determination, which is also a fundamental human right, as recognized under the relevant human rights conventions; - 3.
-Further reaffirms that it is ultimately for the people of Anguilla to determine freely their future political status in accordance with the relevant
+1. Reaffirms the inalienable right of the people of Anguilla to selfdetermination, in conformity with the Charter of the United Nations and with General Assembly resolution 1514 (XV), containing the Declaration on the Granting of Independence to Colonial Countries and Peoples;

+2. Also reaffirms that, in the process of decolonization of Anguilla, there is no alternative to the principle of self-determination, which is also a fundamental human right, as recognized under the relevant human rights conventions;

-5 Official Records of the General Assembly, Seventy-second Session, Supplement No. 23 (A/72/23).
+5 Official Records of the General Assembly, Seventy-third Session, Supplement No. 23 (A/73/23).